sst/guide/_examples/how-to-use-thundra-to-monitor-your-serverless-app.md

 Now let's go to Thundra dashboard to check if we are able to monitor the invocation.

-The [Serverless view](https://apm.thundra.io/functions) aggregates data from all of the serverless functions running in your environment, enabling you to monitor their performance in one place.
-You can search and filter by name, AWS account, region, runtime, or any tag.
-Or click on a specific function to inspect its key performance metrics, distributed traces, and logs.
+The [Functions view](https://apm.thundra.io/functions) aggregates data from all of the serverless functions running in your environment, enabling you to monitor their performance in one place.

 ![Thundra functions dashboard](/assets/examples/thundra/thundra-initial-page-after-start.png)